How To Create a Talent Management Strategy

 What is a talent management strategy?

-A talent management strategy is a proactive, adaptable process to manage an organization’s workers—including attracting candidates, optimizing performance among team members, planning for succession when individuals transition roles or leave the organization, and addressing everything in between.
+A talent management strategy is a plan that organizations use to attract, develop, retain, and optimize the skills of employees to achieve business goals.
+It’s a proactive, adaptable process to manage an organization’s workers—including attracting candidates, optimizing performance among team members, planning for succession when individuals transition roles or leave the organization, and addressing everything in between.

 • Strategic workforce planning.
-A successful talent management strategy starts with understanding your current workforce and outlining how to meet current and future staffing needs.
+A successful talent management strategy starts with understanding your current workforce and outlining how to meet current and future staffing needs through strategic workforce planning.
 Aligning this planning to overall business objectives is key to success.

 • Talent acquisition and retention.
 Hiring and retaining top workers is central to any talent management strategy, but it can be challenging in today’s competitive job market.
-Research from The Conference Board found that talent attraction and retention is the No. 1 focus for CEOs across the globe in 2023.
+Research from Mercer found that enhancing the employee experience and employee value proposition to attract and retain top talent is the top HR priority for 2024.

 • Performance management.
 This piece of the talent management focuses on helping team members achieve goals and improve in their roles.
-It includes steps such as feedback, performance reviews, and coaching sessions.
+Performance management includes steps such as feedback, performance reviews, and coaching sessions.

 • Compensation and benefits.
 Compensating all workers fairly—and competitively—can help your organization attract and retain top talent.
 In addition to salary and wages, top companies offer team members a comprehensive list of benefits.

 • Succession planning.
 This process involves supporting workers as they transition in their careers, whether they get promoted, move to a different team, or leave the company.
-It also means having a plan in place to fill roles when team members transition.
+Succession planning also means having a plan in place to fill roles when team members transition.

-Maintaining a strong talent management strategy requires thoughtful planning and is an ongoing process because any organization can always identify areas for improvement.
+Creating an actionable, step-by-step talent management plan can help your team stay on track with your overall strategy.
+Keep in mind, maintaining a strong talent management strategy is an ongoing process because any organization can always identify areas for improvement.

 1. Understand overall business objectives